codingrock-ar/products-api/README.md

 ## Install

 1.Download or clone the repo
 2.From the project folder run the command:

 ```
 composer install
 ```
+3.Import the database from the data folder

 ## To get the project up and running execute the following command: